-This is a tough one to beat, so we don’t blame Wix.
+This is tough to beat, so we don’t blame Wix.
 In fact, Wix has all the standard features that your blog page needs, including a blog editor, scheduling, post tags, categories, drafts, comments, etc. Nevertheless, Squarespace takes it a couple of steps further.

-Having compared the main marketing tools between Squarespace vs Wix, it’s tough to choose a side.
+Comparing the main marketing tools between Squarespace vs Wix, it’s tough to choose a side.
 Ultimately, it’ll come down to your needs and preferences.
 If you’re a killer at email outreach, give this point to Wix.
 On the other hand, if blogging is your forte, Squarespace would work better for you.

 And the winner for marketing tools between Squarespace vs Wix is… it’s actually a tie!

 Payment options and transaction fees play a massive role when choosing between Squarespace vs Wix.
 Let’s talk about Squarespace fees vs Wix fees.

 First and foremost, there are 0% Wix selling fees on all pricing plans.
 Unfortunately, Squarespace will take 3% of every transaction you make unless you’re using their $26/month “Basic Commerce” plan or above, in which case Squarespace selling fees are 0%.

 When you’re starting off, 3% is a hefty price to pay.

 As for payment options, Squarespace supports Stripe, PayPal, Square, and Apple Pay.
 Wix supports Wix Payments, Square, Stripe, Paypal, and much more.